How Not To Write A Sales Letter

 Like many agencies; we get sales solicitations all the time.
 All too often, those solicitations are poor excuses for communication.

 I got a doozy recently and I took the time to provide some helpful feedback.
-The <company name> has been removed to protect the hopeless.
+The

 I made some notes on your sales letter in (red) below.

 Overall, you need to shorten up your delivery a bit and always remember that agency decision makers have precious little time.
 Most people only scan these letters, if they read them at all.

 For heaven’s sake, “Hi,